Skip to content

 When selecting the IQ BIN, please refer to the following table corresponding to the resolution.

-Resolution IQ File Note
+Resolution IQ File Calidata Notes

-4032x3024@15fps NA Not Supported
+4032x3024@15fps NA NA Not supported

-3840x2160@21fps imx681_8m_comake_1201_30fps.bin NA
+3840x2160@21fps imx681_8m_comake_1201_30fps.bin 12m_ne_cali.data NA

-2016x1512@30fps imx681_3m_comake_1201_30fps.bin NA
+2016x1512@30fps imx681_3m_comake_1201_30fps.bin 3m_ne_cali.data NA

-3264x2448@30fps imx681_8m_comake_1201_30fps.bin NA
+3264x2448@30fps imx681_8m_comake_1201_30fps.bin 12m_ne_cali.data NA

-4032x3024@30fps NA Not Supported
+4032x3024@30fps NA NA Not supported

-3840x2160@30fps imx681_8m_comake_1201_30fps.bin NA
+3840x2160@30fps imx681_8m_comake_1201_30fps.bin 12m_ne_cali.data NA

-1920x1080@60fps imx681_2m_comake_1201_60fps.bin NA
+1920x1080@60fps imx681_2m_comake_1201_60fps.bin 3m_ne_cali.data NA

 Execution example